theashix/worldshardestgame/README.md

-An implementation of the game The World's Hardest Game on the Spartan 7 FPGA
+An implementation of the game The World's Hardest Game on the Spartan 7 FPGA.
+The first three levels of the game are complete.
+Currently, there are no plans to implement more levels.
+Only the SV files are uploaded here without IPs.